 There are two methods of DCR surgery.
 An external approach and an internal approach.
 Most people prefer an intranasal approach because it avoids a scar on the side of the nose.
 An external approach is used in people who are unable to receive a general anesthetic and in cases where passage through the nose is not possible.
 This will be discussed with you during your consultation.

 The surgical procedure can feel sore for a day or two and this can be treated with simple pain relievers.
 Most people do not experience severe pain.
 The laparoscopic approach may have less pain due to the absence of a scar.

 How long is the recovery from the surgery?

-There may also be some spotting or bleeding from the nasal cavity following the procedure.
-Usually people can return to their normal activities after one week of rest and recovery time.
+Additionally, there may also be some spotting or bleeding from the nasal cavity following treatment; however people are usually able to return to their normal activities after one week of rest and recovery time.

 To encourage success of your DCR:

 The essence of lacrimal surgery it bypasses the lacrimal canal and creates a new passage for tears to pass from the lacrimal point on the margin of the eyelid to the lacrimal sac and into the nasal cavity at the nasal level on the nasal mucosa called the middle meatus.
 The DCR procedure effectively creates a new lacrimal drainage system.
 It can be done with endoscopic dacryocystostomy or externally with a small scar.

 Is tear duct surgery necessary?

 Tears from the eyes usually drain into the nose through a tear duct, which starts from the inner corner of the eye and ends inside the nose.
 When the tear duct becomes blocked, tears are unable to drain as normal, which can cause the eyes to water and increases the risk of infection in the tear duct, known as dacryocystitis.
 Treatment of blocked tear ducts may involve the use of medications or surgery to remove the obstruction.